xyziven/Tools/README.md

-The script metersphere/runTestPlan.sh is compatible with MeterSphere version 2.10.x
+The script metersphere/scripts/runTestPlan.sh is compatible with MeterSphere version 2.10.x The script requires jq for running.

 Usage of the script:
  bash runTestPlan.sh accessKey secretKy projectName envName testPlanName HOST_URL resourcePoolName userId